Niyonyungu/Login-SignUp-ReactJs-Auth-Aut/README.md

 ## Login | Sign Up | User Management React App

 This is a react application that allows users to create and manage accounts.

 ![Project Screenshot](./src/assets/images/Auth.JPG)

+- This is The Backend API I have Used To integrate those Functions [https://holiday-planner-4lnj.onrender.com/api-docs/#/](https://holiday-planner-4lnj.onrender.com/api-docs/#/)

 ### It Have Two Users: